subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-locally.md

-# How to Install and Run the Indexing Service Locally?
+# Install Indexing Service Locally

 ## Introduction

 If you are a beginner, installing the Indexing service locally via Docker is preferred.